Use cases

 Intercom’s Fin AI Agent is the more technically sophisticated product.
 It’s built on Intercom’s proprietary Fin Apex 1.0 model and generates answers from your knowledge base using retrieval-augmented generation (RAG).
 It supports multi-source generative answers and includes Fin Vision for image understanding, useful for processing damaged product photos.

-The critical caveat: Fin's pre-built Data Connector templates for Shopify and Stripe are explicitly read-only.
-The Shopify template can search the catalogue and retrieve cart information but can't process orders or refunds.
+The critical caveat: Fin’s pre-built Data Connector templates for Shopify and Stripe are explicitly read-only.
+The Shopify template can search the catalogue and retrieve cart information but can’t process orders or refunds.
 The Stripe template excludes subscription management and refund issuance.
+To get Fin to execute write actions you need to build and host your own API endpoints, then connect them via custom Data Connectors.

 Gorgias AI Agent takes a different approach.
 It splits into two modules: a Shopping Assistant for pre-purchase (product recommendations, personalised guidance, upsell offers) and a Support Agent for post-purchase (order tracking, returns processing, FAQ responses).

 The AI accesses real-time Shopify data (orders, products, inventory, customer tags) and can natively issue refunds, edit subscriptions via Recharge, update shipping details, cancel or modify orders and process returns through Loop Returns.
 These actions happen without human agent involvement.
+The weakness is the AI itself: merchants on Reddit consistently describe it as immature, and Gorgias AI Agent only works with Shopify.

 This is mainly a question of channel breadth versus e-commerce depth.